Christian-Muslim Relations Team (CMRT)

 Download the German translation: Letter or A4.

-Download the Spanish translation: Letter or A4.
+Download the Turkish translation: Letter or A4.

 Video course: Approaches to Islam: Theological and Practical.
 David Shenk teaches on 20 topics designed to help followers of Jesus understand the message of Islam and faithfully commend the gospel of reconciliation as they engage with Muslims.